 Parents/guardians should be notified if there is a pattern of misbehavior which could result in removal from the school environment.
+However, violations of the rules contained in these guidelines can result in suspension without prior parental notification when a pattern of misbehavior does not exist.
 Students who exhibit a pattern of misbehavior should be provided more intensive support and interventions.
 Appropriate school level strategies include, but are not limited to:

-- 1. Conference with parent/guardian and/or student; - 2.
-Implement a case management or counselling plan; - 3.
-Convene an intervention team; - 4.
-Assign after school detention and/or Saturday School; - 5.
-In-school suspension; and - 6.
-Short Term Out-of-school suspension.
+- 1. Conference with parent/guardian and/or student;

+- 2. Implement a case management or counselling plan;

+- 3. Convene an intervention team;

+- 4. Assign after school detention and/or Saturday School;

+- 5. Assign Social Restrictions;

+- 6. In-school suspension; and

+- 7. Short Term Out-of-school suspension.